-The region also has a royal castle, Gråsten Castle, which is the beautiful summer residence of Her Majesty Queen Margrethe II and her family.
-Nearby in Møgeltønder, you will find another beautiful castle, Schackenborg, which also has been owned by the royal family.
+The region also has a royal castle, Gråsten Castle, the beautiful summer residence of Her Majesty Queen Margrethe II and her family.
+Nearby in Møgeltønder, you will find another beautiful castle, Schackenborg, also owned by the royal family.

 Dybbøl is a historical landmark

-In the town of Sønderborg, you find one of Denmark`s most important landmarks, "Dybbøl Mølle".
-You find it where Denmark suffered its greatest defeat to Germany in 1864.
+In Sønderborg, you find one of Denmark`s most important landmarks, "Dybbøl Mølle".
+You find it where Denmark suffered its most significant defeat to Germany in 1864.

 Activities for families